pyne/pyne/docs/usersguide/material.rst

     In [61]: leu.attr['units']
     Out[61]: 'not solar masses'

-As you can see from the above, the attrs interface provides a view into the underlying JSON object.
+As you can see from the above, the metadata interface provides a view into the underlying JSON object.
 This can be manipulated directly or by renaming it to another variable.
-Additionally, ``attrs`` can be replaced with a new object of the appropriate type.
+Additionally, ``metadata`` can be replaced with a new object of the appropriate type.
 Doing so invalidates any previous views into this container.

 ------------------